V-Squared/V-Squared.github.io/plan/true-north.md

 ## Discrimination Free

 Everyone must have full access to all materials.
-License agreement can not single out certain licensees.
+License agreements can not single out certain licensees.
 All license agreements only require the agreement of the licensee.

 ## Modular Design